Compare AdWords Express and Google Ads

 You can use AdWords Express to advertise your website or Google+ page on Google or Google Maps.
 You'll write your own ad, and when someone searches for phrases related to your business, your ad can appear above or below the search results.

 To get started with AdWords Express, you’ll set up a budget and based on the type of business you have, we’ll come up with a list of search phrases that will trigger your ad and potentially related sites where your ad can appear.
 We’ll continue to maintain and update your search phrases over time.
-Minimal ongoing management is needed and you only pay for clicks that your ad actually receives.Sign up for AdWords Express
+Minimal ongoing management is needed, and you pay only for clicks that your ad actually receives.Sign up for AdWords Express

-AdWords is an advertising option that gives you full control over your ad campaigns.
+Google Ads is an advertising option that gives you full control over your ad campaigns.
 You'll also have access to additional ad formats, settings and features.

 - Pay only when someone clicks your ad